cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/system/futuresystemsuse.rst

 .. tip::
-   Make sure you have loaded the approprate modules and setup your environment::
+   Make sure you have loaded the appropriate modules and setup your environment::

      $ module load openstack